After WBRZ report of road rage shooting, gun range says self defense classes can save lives

 Hanchey says pulling your gun is never the first option, but sometimes you have to.

 "We teach people if someone is tailgating, rather than confronting them, pull over to the side.
 She (Mitchell) did that.
-Obviously it wasn't enough for this jack wad and decided to take a shot at her anyways," Hanchey said.
+Obviously, it wasn't enough for this jackwad, and decided to take a shot at her anyways," Hanchey said.

 Road rage shootings have turned deadly in the past.
 Back in 2021, a 40-year-old man was shot and killed in the Benny's parking lot on Perkins Road.
 More recently, Brittany Weiss spoke to a woman whose car was shot on the interstate while sitting in traffic.
 She was not hurt in the shooting.